cs-4241-2023/cs-4241-2023.github.io/javascript.review.md

 >    at test (<anonymous>:9:36)
 >    at <anonymous>:1:1

-Our reading argued that you should use `var` to indicate variables that are deliberately scoped to entire functions, even though a top-level `let` variable has the same scope.
+One of our readings argued that you should use `var` to indicate variables that are deliberately scoped to entire functions, even though a top-level `let` variable has the same scope.
 I think this advice is overthinking it.

 ## Two ways to define functions